james2m/jiffy_bag/README.md

 # JiffyBag

-A tiny litte gem to take a single level hash of parameters, put them into an anonymous Struct, serialize, zip and Base64 encode it for sing to another service where it can be restored on the other .
+A tiny gem to take an object, serialize, zip and Base64 encode it for sending to another system where it can be re-constructed.

 ## Installation